DTUOpenAM/OpenLPBF_v2/README.md

 <p align="center"><img src="misc/git/V-model_4.png" height="300" alt="The Vee-model used in the project" /></p>
 <h3 align="center">The Vee-model used in the project</h3>

-### Object Process Methodology (OPM):
-This tool was used for decomposing complexity, combining classes of information, and creating diagrams for specific use cases.
-It helped in visualizing and managing the project's development.

-### Design Structure Matrix (DSM):
-This facilitated the analysis of internal interfaces and provoked a reevaluation of the internal formal structure of the system.
-It was instrumental in designing a system with modularity and open architecture.

 ### Relational Database Method:
 Instead of using Systems Modeling Language (SysML), which was considered, a relational database method was employed to manage information about every facet of every element in the system.
 Airtable was used, which will also be shared.
 This will function as the Bill of Materials.

-These tools collectively supported the project's goals of creating an adaptable, robust, and user-friendly open-source system while managing the complexities inherent in such an ambitious project​​.
+A link to the main view is provided.
+Please contact if you wish to be granted more access to the Airtable BOM.

 ## Physical and Digital

 The repo deals with the physical aspects, whereas the controller repo and the post-processer repo deal with the digital aspects.
 The controller is very much still under development, and a major redesign is underway.
 However, with certain limitations, the controller is very capable.
+And if considering the pricepoint of the Teensy 4.1-based constroller it is unbeatable.

 <p align="center"><img src="misc/git/UserOPM_edit_v3.png" height="500" alt="OPM of the system context" /></p>
 <h3 align="center">OPM of the system context</h3>

-The majority of the readme to follow considers the physical aspects of the system.

-## Physical System (Version 1)
+## Physical System

 The system can be seen below.
-It features a 250mm x 150mm build volume, a 300W 1080nm laser, and a multi-material powder system.
+It features a 250mm x 150mm build volume and a 300W 1080nm laser.
 It is self-contained and has a closed-loop gas flow cross flow.
-The system uses a standard windows laptop running custom and standard software.
+The system uses a PC running Ubuntu, but Windows is also supported.
+The PC runs the custom Python-based software.

 <p align="center"><img src="misc/git/LOOP_Nikon.jpg" height="500" alt="Front view of the system" /></p>
 <h3 align="center">Front view of the system</h3>